phenology/cgc/README.rst

 CGC: Clustering Geo-Data Cubes
 ################################################################################

-A clustering tool for geospatial applications
+Clustering Geo-Data Cubes (CGC) is a Python package to perform clustering analysis for multidimensional geospatial data.
+The included tools allow the user to efficiently run tasks in parallel on local and distributed systems.

 Installation